-Back in 2011, the Supreme Court of the United States agreed to hear a case testing the constitutionality of those horrible protests the Westboro Baptist Church people stage all the time.
+Back in 2011, the Supreme Court of the United States agreed to hear a case testing the constitutionality of those horrible protests of the Westboro Baptist Church people.
 In particular, they were called to consider a Church rally against the funeral of Corporal Matthew Synder, a deceased Iraq veteran.
-Synder’s father claimed the Westboro rally, with their hateful “FAGS DOOM AMERICA” signs and all the rest of it, caused him emotional distress for which he deserved compensation from the Phelps family.
+Synder’s father claimed the Westboro rally, with their “FAGS DOOM AMERICA” signs and so on, caused him emotional distress for which he deserved compensation from the Phelps family.
 The Phelps clan claimed they had a constitutional right to say whatever they wanted.

 And in an 8-1 ruling the Court sided with Westboro.

 “Given that Westboro’s speech was at a public place on a matter of public concern, that speech is entitled to ‘special protection’ under the First Amendment,” wrote Chief Justice Roberts, on behalf of the Court’s majority.
 “Such speech cannot be restricted simply because it is upsetting or arouses contempt.”

 Citing his Court’s long history of similar findings, the Chief Justice quoted an elegant line from a similar free speech test case back in 1989: “If there is a bedrock principle underlying the First Amendment, it is that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable.”

 Now flash forward to last week, where a unanimous ruling of the Supreme Court of Canada reached the exact opposite conclusion.